ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/the-console/console-tabs/more/users-groups/users.html.markdown

 <td width="19">
 </td>
 <td width="667">
   Allow the user access to the general Account settings (including ability to pull Updates and change subscription package).
-See [Upgrade Subscriptions](/developers/user-guide/product-guide/account-management/upgrade-subscription)
+See <a href="/developers/user-guide/product-guide/account-management/upgrade-subscription">Upgrade Subscriptions</a>

 </td>
 </tr>